gdalle/DifferentiationInterface.jl/README.md

 ## Related packages

 - [AbstractDifferentiation.jl](https://github.com/JuliaDiff/AbstractDifferentiation.jl) is the original inspiration for DifferentiationInterface.jl.
-We aim to be less generic (one input, one output, first order only) but more efficient (type stability, memory reuse).
 - [AutoDiffOperators.jl](https://github.com/oschulz/AutoDiffOperators.jl) is an attempt to bridge ADTypes.jl with AbstractDifferentiation.jl.
-We provide similar functionality (except for the matrix-like behavior) but cover more backends.

 ## Roadmap

 Goals for future releases:

 - implement backend-specific cache objects
-- support in-place functions `f!(y, x)`
 - define user-facing functions to test and benchmark backends against each other